GM Workers Struggle With Daily Expenses As Long Strike Continues - UrduPoint

 "It's not easy," Johnson said.
 "I've got $45 left from my $250 in strike pay.
 I'm getting ready to hit up my 401K (retirement account) and borrow from myself," she said as she picketed outside GM's Detroit-Hamtramck assembly plant.

-GM employees who are boycotting receive only $250 a week, a minuscule fraction of their normal salaries.
+GM employees who are boycotting receive only $250 week -- a fraction of their normal salaries -- though the figure was increased slightly to $275 a week by a UAW board vote on Saturday.

 Johnson has already contacted the United Way, the local community organization that helps families in distress, for assistance in stretching out her utility bills and mortgage payments.